 To summarize: not perfectly but adequately prepared for the hike.

-Hut in Scandinavia are scattered all over the place.
-However, they are rather pricey to sleep at, with the exception of some small, free shelters.
+Huts in Norway are scattered all over the place.
+However, they are rather pricey to sleep at, except for some small, free shelters.
 Therefore, the tent is where I will spend most of my nights, maybe a hut occasionally should the weather be throwing its worst at me.

 Speaking of weather: This will probably be the most challenging thing.
 Being well north of the Arctic Circle the weather can be harsh - even mid-summer.
 Snow and high rivers can slow down or even prevent progress.
 However, who said it's going to be a walk in the park...

 While my initial plan was to hitchhike all the way up to the Cape, I quickly scrapped this idea, when Corona made its appearance in Europe.
 The chance of drivers picking me, a wild looking, bearded fellow up, would sink from small to sub-zero.
 Hence, as mentioned before, I'll fly into Alta, stock up on food and gas there before heading to the Cape.
 Well, I'll still try my luck hitching as I love doing it but could easily catch a bus, should the need arrive.
 On the way I hope to drop a food package in Olderfjord, to pick it when I pass by on my way south.

 Section 2: Midt-Norge and Sweden

 New year - same shit.
 Not exactly the words I was hoping to continue my blog with.
 However, the once more extremely uncertain Corona situation makes planning challenging.
 Not knowing if I can fly to Norway or not has an adverse effect on my motivation.
 Obviously, you might say I should stand above something like this.
 It’s easier said than done.